swayf/grako/README.rst

           grammar               The file name of the grammar to generate a parser for

         optional arguments:
-          -h, ==help            show this help message and exit -m name, ==name name  An optional name for the grammar.
+          -h, --help            show this help message and exit -m name, --name name  An optional name for the grammar.
 It defaults to the basename of the grammar file's name
-          -o outfile, ==outfile outfile
+          -o outfile, --outfile outfile
-                                specify where the output should go (default is stdout) -t, ==trace           produce verbose parsing output
+                                specify where the output should go (default is stdout) -t, --trace           produce verbose parsing output

         $